 It is classified as a Schedule II drug by the Drug Enforcement Administration (DEA).
 Schedule II drugs are defined as those with a high potential for abuse.
 When used, they can potentially lead to severe psychological and/or physical dependence.
 In other words, Schedule II drugs like meth are considered to be very dangerous.

-Despite its dangers, methamphetamine is available as an FDA approved prescription medication used to treat obesity and Attention Deficit Hyperactivity Disorder (ADHD) – Sold under the brand name Desoxyn®!
-If someone is found with medical methamphetamine, they must have a prescription in their own name.
+Despite its dangers, methamphetamine is available as an FDA approved prescription medication used to treat obesity and Attention Deficit Hyperactivity Disorder (ADHD) – Sold under the brand name Desoxyn®.

 Whether it’s used legally or illicitly, Methamphetamine is an extremely powerful, dangerous, and addictive drug that changes the way the brain works over time.
 Due to its potency, users can quickly develop a dependency on the drug.